Robert Shtilmark: Arrest and imprisonment

 In April 1945, Shtilmark was arrested on charges of "counter–revolutionary agitation" and sentenced to 10 years in prison.

-Was sent to the Yenisei Correctional Labour Camp; here he worked as a topographer, then – head of the literary part of the camp theater.
+Was sent to the Yenisei Correctional Labour Camp; here he worked as a topographer, then as head of the literary part of the camp theater.
 Shtilmark sat in the 33rd, 25th and 10th columns near Janov Stan.
 Released in 1953, he first settled in Yeniseisk.
 Fully rehabilitated in 1955, then he lived in Moscow.

-Heir From Calcutta
+The Heir From Calcutta

-Shtilmark is the author of the adventure novel The Heir From Calcutta, written in a conclusion commissioned by the crime boss Vasily Vasilevsky.
+Shtilmark is the author of the adventure novel The Heir From Calcutta, commissioned by the crime boss Vasily Vasilevsky.
 The latter hoped to send Stalin a novel under his own name and receive an amnesty for it.

 Work on the creation of the novel took a year and two months; it was completed on July 15, 1951.
 While Shtilmark was writing the novel, Vasilevsky needed him.
-When the novel was finished, Vasilevsky decided to eliminate Shtilmark in order to appropriate the authorship.
+When the novel was finished, Vasilevsky decided to eliminate Shtilmark to appropriate the authorship.
 Vasilevsky turned to professional killers.
 By a lucky coincidence, the murder did not take place: the bed on which Shtilmark was supposed to lie was torn apart at night, torn to pieces, the blanket was punctured in several places, and the pillow was cut with an ax.
 A second attempt on his life did not take place, since at that moment the fate of the writer brought Shtilmark to the criminal, and in the future by the famous writer Mikhail Demin, who, using his authority among the thieves, warned Vasilevsky not to touch Shtilmark again.
 Demin described the details of the failed murder in his autobiographical novel Thug.

 Vasilevsky signed the text with two surnames – his own and Shtilmark, and sent the novel to Moscow, the writer's son.
 In Moscow, the manuscript was lost, and only after a long search did Shtilmark manage to find it.

 The novel has received rave reviews from several well–known writers, including Ivan Efremov.
 It was first published in 1958 by the Children's State Publishing House (in the Library of Adventures and Science Fiction series) and immediately went through several reprints (in Irkutsk, Alma–Ata).

 In 1959, Vasilevsky, also released under an amnesty, tried to sue himself half of the fees, but it turned out that Shtilmark had prudently embedded a cipher text into one of the chapters of the novel, proving his authorship.

 A new wave of interest in the novel came during 1989 to 1993.